AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/interface.md

 </Row>

 Interfaces act like a small chest and fluid tank that fills itself from and empties to [network storage](../ae2-mechanics/import-export-storage.md) depending on what you set it to keep a stock of in its slots.
-It tries to complete this in a single gametick, so it can fill itself with or empty itself from up to 9 stacks per gametick, making it a fast method of import or export if you have fast item pipes.
+It tries to complete this in a single game tick, so it can fill itself with or empty itself from up to 9 stacks per game tick, making it a fast method of import or export if you have fast item pipes.

 Another useful trait is that while most fluid tanks can only store 1 type of fluid, interfaces can store up to 9, as well as items.
 They're essentially just chests/multi-fluid tanks with some extra functionality, and you can prevent that extra functionality by keeping